PrefectHQ/prefect/docs/ui/cloud-getting-started.md

 - `-n test-deployment` is an option to specify a name for the deployment.
 - `-q test` specifies a work queue for the deployment.
 The deployment's runs will be sent to any agents monitoring this work queue.

-The command outputs two files: `basic_flow-manifest.json` contains workflow-specific information such as the code location, the name of the entrypoint flow, and flow parameters. `deployment.yaml` contains details about the deployment for this flow.
+The command outputs `basic_flow-deployment.yaml`, which contains details about the deployment for this flow.

 ### Create the deployment